smari/smari/README.md

 Hi!
 I'm Smári.
 I'm a human from Earth.
 I write code, and sometimes other types of text.
 I work at [Ecosophy](https://ecosophy.is) doing climate stuff.
-I rant [here](https://smarimccarthy.is).
+I rant [here](https://smarimccarthy.is) and [here in video format](https://youtube.com/smarimc).
 I work mostly in Jai, Python, and C. Reluctantly also Typescript, Fortran and some others.

 ## Jai libraries